achuwilson/easy_ur/README.md

 ```
 ![GUI](images/easygui.png)

 The end effector position, individual joint positions and the Free Drive mode can be controlled from the GUI running simultaneously.
+It also displays the current end effector position, orientation ( in intuitive Euler angles as well as quaternions) and joint positions.